raviolli77/dataScience-UCSBProjectGroup-Syllabus/README.md

 	- Structure of an effective **Stand Up**:
     	- What did I accomplish last meeting?
     	- What will I do today?
     	- What obstacles are impeding my progress?
+(Blockers)

 - Document **everything** in your **Slack** channel
 	- If you used a site to review **R**, **Python**, **html**, etc. post it within your group's channel